shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image62.png)

-We have transformed the data from ADLS Gen2 data source.
+We have transformed the data from the ADLS Gen2 data source.
 In this lab, we learned how to create shortcuts and explored various options for using visual query views to transform data.

 In the next lab, we will learn how to use Dataflow Gen2 and create a Shortcut to another Lakehouse.